Our Core Responsibilities

 - Four stormwater storage schemes at Tai Hang Tung, Sheung Wan, Happy Valley and On Sau Road are now in operation

-- To further alleviate the flood risk in Kowloon, various stormwater storage schemes have been formulated and planned for further investigation
+- To further relieve the flood risk in Kowloon, various stormwater storage schemes have been formulated and are under planning for further investigation

 - Drainage improvement works are carried out to straighten, widen and deepen rivers and to construct or enlarge underground drains